 The information relating to Mineral Resources and Exploration results has been compiled under the supervision of Mr Paul Blackney.
 Mr Blackney is a Member of the Australasian Institute of Mining and Metallurgy (MAusIMM) and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity to which he is undertaking to qualify as a competent person as defined in the 2004 edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves".
 Mr Blackney is a full-time employee of Optiro Pty Ltd and has reviewed the Mineral Resource work completed and consents to the inclusion in the release of the matters based on his information in the form and context in which it appears.

 Corporate

-During the year the Company has considered strategies to advance the Company and its objective to increase shareholder return.
+During the year the Company raised additional funds with a view to advance the Company and increase shareholder returns.